Deenyoro/SCADA-IDS-KC/models/README.md

 # ML Models Directory

-This directory contains the machine learning models used by SKADA-IDS-KC for SYN flood detection.
+This directory contains the machine learning models used by SCADA-IDS-KC for SYN flood detection.

 ## Required Files